boez98/RT2_assignment_2/README.md

 - **Gazebo** is the 3D simulator environment with the obstacles and the robot
 - **Dist_Speed_nodeC.py** is the window where distance from target and average speed of the robot are showed

+- To know the number of goals reached and canceled, type on another tab:

+      rosservice call /n_goal

 - You can set the frequency from the launch file `assignment1.launch` inside of the `launch` folder, by changing the value and relaunch the program.

 # Installing and Running